kazito1/pygame_clock/README.md

 minimum_percent_of_last_cloud|5   | Minumum percent shown of the last cloud created before creating a new cloud when using animated background raindrop_speed      | 3           | Raindrop falling speed in pixels/update when using animated background.
 Adjust the value according to your system. snowflake_speed     | 1           | Snowflake falling speed in pixels/update when using animated background.
-Adjust the value according to your system.
+Adjust the value according to your system. latitude            |             | If provided, will force the latitude for clock's location longitude           |             | If provided, will force the longitude for clock's location

 ## Requirements